A Paradigm Shift in Caring for Critically Ill Newborns

 The Innovation: A path to better neurodevelopmental outcomes

-Children’s Health℠ and UT Southwestern are expanding their neonatal neuro-intensive care program in collaboration with Parkland Hospital.
-It is one of the only programs in the nation that integrates a comprehensive clinical care system, a fellowship program to train the next generation of NeuroNICU providers and a robust research platform to further new knowledge in the field.
+Children’s Health℠ and UT Southwestern created a neonatal neuro-intensive care program in collaboration with Parkland Hospital.
+It is one of the only programs in the nation that integrates a comprehensive clinical care system, a fellowship program to train the next generation of Neurological Neonatal Intensive Care Unit (NeuroNICU) providers and a robust research platform to further new knowledge in the field.

 The program is part of our health care system’s collaborative push to spur a paradigm shift in care for preterm infants and other fragile newborns.
 The goal is to advance from helping these babies survive to helping them thrive with the best possible neurodevelopmental outcomes.